MustafaWaheed91/Integrated-R-Shiny-App-with-D3-Visualization/README.md

 ## Integrated R Shiny App with D3 Visualization

-A version of this application is hosted in the link below
+A version of this application is hosted in at my website below.

 [http://mustafawaheedapps.shinyapps.io](http://mustafawaheedapps.shinyapps.io/Integrated-R-Shiny-App-with-D3-Visualization)